Please Note: Policies are reviewed often and are subject to change.

 UA Little Rock participates in an online consortium through Acadeum that offers online courses through consortia partnerships for students to enroll in for University credit.
-Upon advising students to take these courses, program faculty and the Provost’s Office will approve these courses.
-Acadeum courses are listed on the UA Little Rock transcript as UA Little Rock’s courses and are included in attempted hours, earned hours and grade point average.
+Upon advising students to take these courses, the program faculty and the Provost’s Office will approve these courses.
+Acadeum courses are listed on the UA Little Rock transcript as UA Little Rock’s courses and are included in attempted hours, earned hours, and grade point averages.
 Once enrolled, students in courses hosted by a partner institution will be contacted directly by the host school through their UA Little Rock email address.
 Students are required to meet all requirements as outlined by the host school and will be required to meet all add/drop and withdrawal dates published by the host school for each Acadeum course.
-Tuition for Acadeum courses will be assessed based on the University tuition rates and financial policies for the term in which the student in enrolled.
+Tuition for Acadeum courses will be assessed based on the University tuition rates and financial policies for the term in which the student is enrolled.

 Course Load and Enrollment Limits

-UA Little Rock must define enrollment statuses by mandate of the U.S. Department of Education.
+UA Little Rock must define enrollment statuses by the mandate of the U.S. Department of Education.
 These definitions are used to determine eligibility for financial aid and scholarships and are used consistently throughout the campus.